FraniukasSneideris/Online-Retail-Data-Analytics-Project-with-Python-SQL-and-Power-BI/README.md

 ### Key Business Insights

 #### Customer Engagement & Revenue
-- Although most customers fell into the "Inactive" and "Normal" categories, *Active* customers alone generated nearly half of the total annual revenue ($4.38M out of $8.89M).
+- Although the majority of customers were classified as "Inactive" or "Normal", the *"Active customers"* — just 27% of the total (1597 out of 5942) — were responsible for generating almost 80% of the total revenue ($13.37M out of $17.37M).
+This reflects a classic **Pareto Principle** (also known as the 80/20 rule), where a small share of customers drives the majority of business results.
+This is a very valuable insight, as the client can now focus its marketing or loyalty programs on retaining these high-value customers.
 - There is a strong correlation between customer activity and revenue: the more active the customer, the higher their contribution to revenue.

 #### Returns & Risk
-- Inactive customers accounted for the highest return rates, but overall returns remained under 10%, indicating relatively healthy customer satisfaction.
+- Inactive customers accounted for the highest return rates, but overall returns remained under 20%, indicating relatively healthy customer satisfaction.
-- The Netherlands showed the highest revenue of all the countries.
+- The United Kingdom showed the highest revenue of all the countries.
-- The UK showed the second highest revenue and the highest return value ($537K), likely due to its larger customer base.
+- The United Kingdom also showed the highest return value ($906.7K), likely due to its larger customer base.

 #### Product & Pricing Trends
-- "Manual" was the top-selling product, with over $2M in revenue.
+- "Regency Cakestand 3 Tier" was the top-selling product, with over $277K in revenue.
 - The average price of products stayed relatively stable throughout the year, but the **Average Order Value (AOV)** showed seasonal peaks, likely driven by multi-item purchases.
-- Countries like Australia displayed large fluctuations in average price, suggesting pricing variation across customer segments.
+- Countries like the United Kingdom displayed large fluctuations in average price, suggesting pricing variation across customer segments.